MoyosoreOmoniyi/WebSocket-Application/README.md

 # WebSockets
-A simple application that can send STOMP messages using web sockets
+A simple application that allows a user to send STOMP messages and notifications globally and privately using web sockets